Spring Weddings

 Our styled wedding photography shoot turned out awesome.

-The Wednesday morning rain clouds had subsided by the time of our two-hour photo shoot commenced, and we were given a nice, calm weather window to utilize.
+The Wednesday morning rain clouds had subsided by the time our two-hour afternoon photo shoot commenced.
+We were given a nice, calm weather window to utilize and we made the most of it.

 It turns out Rocky Creek Farms has a lot to offer both in capacity and scenery.

-We photographed varies canvases of old barn wood backdrops, orchards and open farmland accompanied with views of the Bridger Mountains in the distance.
+I photographed Sky and Tara against various canvases found on the farm.
+We made good use of Rocky Creek Farm’s old barn wood backdrops, apple orchards, and open farmland under the views of the nearby Bridger Mountains.
 We even took photo opportunities along the on-property spring creek.

 I could have photographed there for hours.